Krish33528/krish.github.io/README.md

 # 💫 About Me:
-I am persuing btech in ai ml at atlas skilktech university
+I am pursuing btech in ai ml at atlas skilktech university

 ## 🌐 Socials: